Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Think about your customer and who they are.
 Then, based on where they are in your sales funnel, design the most strategic and powerful ways of reaching them:

-SEO – Did you know that Google gets over 100 billion searches a month?
+SEO –Did you know that Google gets over 100 billion searches a month?
 That’s why 61% of marketers say that improving SEO and growing their organic presences is a top priority.
-Whether they implement relevant content, or simply focus on SEO keywords, this is an important component of bringing in new potential leads.
+Whether they implement relevant content or simply focus on SEO keywords, this is an important component of bringing in new potential leads (and potential new clients for your business).

 Social Media Marketing – Did you know that revenue increased for 24% of businesses when they utilized social media for lead generation?
-Leverage platforms like Facebook, Twitter, Instagram and Pinterest to reach your target audience and bring them into your ecosystem.
-Each channel must have a unique strategy, and content should be geared towards the specific audience you are connecting with.
-But if you can actively engage users on social media, you can generate more leads that could become MQLs and potentially SQLs.
+Leverage traditional social media platforms like Facebook, Twitter, Instagram and Pinterest to reach your target audience and bring them into your ecosystem.
+Depending on your ideal client, you may also want to consider newer platforms like Snapchat or more business-focused platforms like LinkedIn.
+Each channel must have a unique strategy, and content should be geared toward the specific audience you are connecting with.
+For example, you wouldn’t share the same content on Pinterest that you would on Snapchat, even though both are considered to be photosharing platforms.
+Know the demographic of potential new customers you’re trying to reach on each platform – the time investment is worth the effort.
+If you can actively engage users on social media, you can generate more leads that could become MQLs and potentially SQLs.

-Content Marketing – From webinars and podcasts to ebooks, white papers, videos, blogs and guides – there are a number of ways you can use content to generate more leads.
+Content Marketing – From webinars and podcasts to ebooks, white papers, videos, blogs and guides, there are a number of ways you can use content to generate more leads.
 How does content generate leads?
 As Tony says, when you provide more value to your client than anyone else, that’s when they’ll become raving fans.
-And high quality content is one excellent way of adding value, because you’re giving your customer relevant information, what they need to succeed or to make the right decisions.
+High quality content is one excellent way of adding value, because you’re giving your customer relevant information, what they need to succeed or to make the best decisions.
 With the right techniques and strategies in this area, you’ll build an enduring customer base that you can nurture and then move further down the sales funnel.

 Email Marketing – Easy to customize and relatively inexpensive to implement, email marketing is one of the best ways to directly connect with your customer.
 This is one of the most efficient and effective means of turning leads into MQLs because it is a personal, one-to-one communication with a client that you know is already interested in you.
 That’s why it is so critical to build your client database early and always continue to grow it – and to be strategic in how and when you communicate with this audience.
+Even if the content you are sharing is on point, sending too many emails can turn a potential new client into a dead end.
 Provide your leads with value-add content that they can’t get anywhere else.
-Include “best offers” that will drive them to action, and be sure to test your CTAs to discover which are the most effective.
+When you do communicate, include “best offers” that will drive them to action, and be sure to test your CTAs to discover which are the most effective.

-Referral Programs – By leveraging the power of your current customer base, you can not only increase your numbers of sales leads, but also improve the quality of your sales leads.
+Referral Programs – Now that you’ve begun to think more critically about your existing customers, you’re ready to take additional steps.
+By leveraging the power of your current customer base, you can not only increase your numbers of sales leads, but also improve the quality of your sales leads.
 Think about it: every single customer you have has a built-in network of trusted friends and colleagues.
 So by implementing a referral program, you motivate your existing customer to make the introduction and you make it easy for your sales team to approach new customers.

 While there are many ways to generate leads, the best method for your business depends on your unique business model.
-That’s why it’s imperative for your sales and marketing teams to come together and determine just who your customer base is, what you define as an MQL and an SQL, what the best methods of reaching those customers are, and your strategies for moving leads down the sales funnel.
+That’s why it’s imperative for your sales and marketing teams to come together and determine just who your customer base is, what you define as an MQL and an SQL, what the best methods of reaching those customers are and your strategies for moving leads down the sales funnel.
 The goal is to find the highest potential ROI, and to constantly be focused on innovating.
-Because if you’re not growing, you’re dying.
-So get smart, get strategic, and start generating leads.
+So get smart, get strategic and start generating leads.

 Header Image © Shutterstock / Monkey Business Images